sunfounder/ezblock3/docs/source/quick_guide_3.1/connect_product_ezblock.rst

         :align: center

 #.
-Give your product a unique name, which will be your Bluetooth name ( takes effect after restarting the product and app) and can also be used as hostname when you use EzBlock on a browser, see :ref:`use_on_web_latest` for more details.
+Give your product a unique name, which will be your Bluetooth name ( takes effect after restarting the product and app) and can also be used as hostname when you use EzBlock on a browser, see :ref:`use_on_web_3.1` for more details.

     .. image:: ../img/ezblock3.1/set_name.jpg
         :align: center